johnmackintosh/johnmackintosh.github.io/_posts/2020-08-11-short-problems.md

-Anyway, fellow NHS-R folk, who I love, are now given fair warning that I will continue to be the annoying data.table guy, because at some point, a really tricky problems will arise, and data.table is a great tool to have available.
+Anyway, fellow NHS-R folk, who I love, are now given fair warning that I will continue to be the annoying data.table guy, because at some point, a really tricky problem will arise, and data.table is a great tool to have available.
 You should learn it too.

 ## New Site